http4ts/http4ts/website/docs/core-concepts.md

 ---

-using `HttpHandler`s and `HttpFilter`s, you can simply implement reusable building blocks for different use cases.
+Using handlers and filters, you can simply implement reusable building blocks for different use cases.
 The following illustration visualizes the concept of filters and handlers:

 ![Https Data Flows](https://raw.githubusercontent.com/http4ts/http4ts/master/doc/asset/diagram.png)